 Have a son?
 Have other children?
 Distributed to yourself?
 Build a separate Deed of Debt Forgiveness for each of you.

-Issues when you forgive a debt for ‘love and affection’:
+When you forgive a debt for ‘love and affection’:

 Division 245 ITAA 1997 sets out the tax for a debtor.
 This is when a commercial debt is forgiven.

 However, a debt that is forgiven for ‘natural love and affection’ is excluded (section 245-40).
 Our Deed of Debt Forgiveness is drafted by us on that basis.
 But the ATO no longer believes that you can have ‘natural love and affection’ between a trustee (whether a company or a human) and a human.

 We do not use Reimbursement Agreements to forgive debts.
 They don’t work.
 See the Sample above to read our letter of advice on this point.